Skip to main content

 • Cons: ~2 min setup

-• API Key - Use your Bitbucket username and app password for authentication.
+• API Key - Use your Atlassian account email and API token for authentication.

 • Pros: Easy setup